Kostas Fortounis: Olympiacos

 Fortounis missed a penalty before making an assist in the 90th minute to secure a 2–1 victory over 10-man Dinamo Zagreb in the Champions League in November.
-He netted twice (one penalty) helping his club to reach a 3–1 home win against his former club Asteras Tripoli on 29 November; it was the 11th win in a row for the club equalling the club record from the 1966–67 season.
+He netted twice (one penalty) helping his club to reach a 3–1 home win against his former club Asteras Tripolis on 29 November; it was the 11th win in a row for the club equalling the club record from the 1966–67 season.
 On 5 December, he scored a penalty in a 4–3 away win against Panthrakikos.
-Two weeks later Fortounis converted two penalties in a 2–0 victory against Kalloni, their 15th win of the first half of the season during which they remained unbeaten.
+Two weeks later Fortounis converted two penalties in a 2–0 victory against AEL Kalloni, their 15th win of the first half of the season during which they remained unbeaten.
 On 31 January 2016, he scored a brace and assisted once in his club's 3–0 win over PAS Giannina at Zosimades Stadium.
 He scored his first goal in European competition on 25 February with a penalty kick in a 2–1 home defeat to Anderlecht that eliminated Olympiacos from the 2015–16 Europa League at the round of 32 stage.
 On 20 March, Fortounis became the third player in Olympiacos' history to score 10 goals and make 10 assists in a season (after Predrag Đorđević in 2001–02, 2002–03 and 2003–04, and Chori Dominguez in 2014–15).
-In the final match of the Superleague season, Fortounis scored his 18th goal, which made him the league's top scorer by a three-goal margin; he was also the top assister with 12, as his team won their sixth consecutive title.
+In the final match of the Super League season, Fortounis scored his 18th goal, which made him the league's top scorer by a three-goal margin; he was also the top assister with 12, as his team won their sixth consecutive title.

 Despite interest from clubs including Bayer Leverkusen and Tottenham Hotspur, Fortounis' contract with Olympiacos was extended to 2020.
 He scored his first goal of the 2016–17 season on 2 October 2016 in the 3–0 home derby win against AEK.
 On 24 November 2016, in a UEFA Europa League group stage he scored from a free-kick to open scoring in a final 1–1 home draw against BSC Young Boys and was chosen MVP of the match.
 On 28 February 2017, he helped his club, as a substitute, to escape with a vital 2–1 away win for the quarter-finals of Greek Cup, against Atromitos by equalizing the score and giving the assist for the winning goal.
 On 5 April 2017, he opened the score in a crucial 2–0 away win against Kerkyra, helping his club in their effort to win the 7th consecutive championship.
 He finished the season with 40 appearances (8 goals, 8 assists) in all competitions.